Lucky-Kashyap/JS-interview-practice/README.md

 #### Write a function to reverse a string without using any built-in method or libraries.The function should take a string as input and return the reversed string.

+## Day 21

+#### Write a function called calculateMean that takes an array of numbers as input and returns the mean (average) of those numbers.

+- Note :

+  - In math, the mean is the average of a set of numbers, or the numeric value that represents the center of collection of numbers.

+- Constraints:

+  - The input array may contain positive and negative integers.
+  - The input array may be empty.
+If it is empty, the function should return 0.

 # Interview Prep

 Happy Learning! ✨